ojosproject/website/docs/website/updating-news.md

 ### I made a mistake.
 Now what?

-Let someone on [the Developers team](/docs/url/developers/) know.
+Let someone on [the Iris team](/docs/iris/) know.
 They have to review the news posts before they're published anyways, so don't worry!